zilch/type-route/docs/introduction/getting-started.md

 });
 ```

-Best practice is to immediately destructure the result of [`createRouter`](../api-reference/router/create-router.md) into the properties you'll be using in your application. [`createRouter`](../api-reference/router/create-router.md) accepts a object with route names and route definitions created via [`defineRoute`](../api-reference/route-definition-builder/define-route.md).
-It returns a new router instance.
+Best practice is to immediately destructure the result of [`createRouter`](../api-reference/router/create-router.md) into the properties you'll be using in your application.
+The [`createRouter`](../api-reference/router/create-router.md) function accepts an object with route names and route definitions created via [`defineRoute`](../api-reference/route-definition-builder/define-route.md) and returns a new router.

 ## Step 2: Connect to Application State